-5.2 Persons Who Meet the Test in Section 26 of the ERCA
+3.2 Persons Who Meet the Test in Section 26(2) of the ERCA

 The Board considers whether a person may be directly and adversely affected by the decision of the Board on any given application based on the information before it in each particular case.
-The Board points out that whether a person is within an emergency planning zone is not necessarily determinative of whether that person meets the test contained in Section 26.
-However, the Board does use proximity to the development as a tool in assisting in its determinations.
-For the purposes of these applications, the Board has determined that there are persons who may be directly and adversely affected by its decision on the applications, based, among other things, on their proximity to the proposed developments, their concerns relative to emergency planning and response issues, their concerns relative to individual impacts (which may include health, traffic, lifestyle, among others), and their concerns relating to past events in the area.
-These persons (hereinafter referred to as the parties) include
+While the Board may use proximity to the development as a tool in assisting in its determinations, it considers that whether a person is within an emergency planning zone is not necessarily determinative of whether that person meets the test in Section 26(2).
+For the purposes of the Castle River Project, the Board has determined that there are persons who may be directly and adversely affected by its decision on the applications based on, among other things, their proximity to the proposed developments, their concerns regarding emergency planning and response, their concerns relative to individual impacts (which may include health, traffic, lifestyle, among others), and their concerns relating to past events in the area.
+These persons (hereinafter referred to as the Parties) include